alanqrwang/brainmorph/README.md

 ```

 ### Groupwise registration
-To register a group of volumes:
+To register a group of volumes, put the volumes in `./example_data/img_m`.
+If segmentations are available, put them in `./example_data/seg_m`.
+Then run:
 ```bash
 python scripts/register.py \
     --groupwise \